 If you don’t want to do the entire 8.5km circuit, you could just do the 900m short loop.
 Or for a slightly longer walk, start the hike along Coombadjha Creek (clock-wise) and walk to Summit Falls.
 That’s 2.9km one-way.

-For current alerts on walking tracks or camping areas, more details on how to get to Washpool National Park or the multi-day World Heritage Walk, check out NSW Parks Washpool National Park.
+For current alerts on walking tracks, more details on how to get to Washpool National Park or the multi-day World Heritage Walk, check out NSW Parks & Wildlife Service.

 Mount Kaputar National Park offers some stunning hikes with brilliant views into the surrounding farm country.